prometheus/prometheus/docs/querying/basics.md

     http_requests_total

-It is possible to filter these time series further by appending a comma separated list of label matchers in curly braces (`{}`).
+It is possible to filter these time series further by appending a comma-separated list of label matchers in curly braces (`{}`).

 This example selects only those time series with the `http_requests_total`